tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"product_type":"Database and Storage",
-		"fun_description":"Cloud Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "id":97,
+		"fun_description":"JCS for Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "id":97,
-		"fun_introduce":"Cloud Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "product_name":"Redis",
+		"fun_introduce":"JCS for Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "product_name":"JCS for Redis",
 		"fun_name":"Settlement interval of the resources whose billing are calculated by configuration is adjusted" },
 	{